Ain't That America ... A Poem

 I didn't think I would write any more poetry for Hubpages.
 I don't know the kind of poetry they support or their requirements in terms of length.
 It's rather confusing.
 But the other day, a friend asked me what I thought freedom in America meant.
 I told him that I'd have to get back to him.
 Then I remembered a road trip I took years ago.
 This is what I came up with.

-From Jersey to Frisco, we roamed.
+From Philly to Frisco, we roamed.

 The days were sinewed and lithe,